schemahero/schemahero-docs/docs/source/managing-tables/creating-tables.md

           notNull: true
 ```

-For more information about the available fields and attributes, contine reading the docs in this section.
+For more information about the available fields and attributes, continue reading the docs in this section.